Aksuups/IoT/IoT/ESP32/Level tracker for gas bottles/README.md

     power consumption demands, but to also reduce amount of heat dissipated
     from the microcontroller.

- **Two ways to access UI and display data**
+ **Three ways to access UI and display data**

     1) Physical 3.5″ TFT LCD touch screen to display sensor data quickly when inside the motorhome.

     2) Virtual user interface, which is accessed using browser and navigating to 192.168.0.68/
        Software has hardcoded static IP address, eliminating the need to verify correct address when
        booting up the software.

+    3) Smartphone application with custom dashboard as UI to see data on the go.
+       Project will consists the usage of Blynk application and API, to give easiest access to the sensor data when not near the motorhome.

  **HX711 Specifications**